M&G's video interview: how to maximise success

-As with a face-to-to-face interview, there is some extra time at the end of the one-way interview to discuss anything that hasn’t already been covered.
+As with a face-to-to-face interview, there is some extra time at the end to discuss anything that hasn’t already been covered.
 Steve says this is a good opportunity to talk about any additional skills or achievements that you haven't been able to speak about during the interview, which might set you apart from other candidates.

 - Choose a room that’s quiet and where you will not be disturbed

 - The video is compatible with tablet and mobile devices, but it’s advisable that you use a wired line, such as your PC

 - Dress as if you’re going to a face-to-face interview

 - Prepare as if you were going to be interviewed in person